JoshuaGrams/philtre2d/doc/engine/scene-tree.md

   scene trees by making it easy to add or modify any properties that the scene tree may need while constructing the tables.

+* `object(x, y, angle, xScale, yScale, xSkew, ySkew) -> table` -
+  create a table with all the transform parameters, providing sensible defaults for any arguments which are not given.
+This function doesn't set a metatable, so you can do whatever you like with the result.

 * `to_world(obj, x, y, w) -> x2, y2` - Transform a local vector
   into world coordinates.